SixZeroSevenNine/IOMMU/ASUS-Maximus-IV-Gene-Z.md

 3. Using my monitor's USB hub for keyboard/mouse doesn't work after monitor goes into sleep and wakes up.
 Mouse is dead and keyboard events are sent to both host and guest.
 4. For some reason (probably no MessageSignaledInterrupt support) I couldn't get the HDMI audio of the RX 550 working, even with registry hacks.
 Passing throught he onboard HD Audio controller in IOMMU group 6 worked fine.
 5. ASMedia USB3 controllers (front panel and/or IO panel ports) can be passed through, and work fine.
+6. VM can be shut down and restarted without issues, didn't notice and PCI reset issues with the Asus RX 550.

 **References:**